. . . and not the story of the wreck

 In Tangiers, our seminar group visits a center for women and children who would otherwise be on the streets, vulnerable to all manner of violence.
 I try on a headscarf that was woven by one of the residents who is receiving training in literacy and in a marketable skill.
 Asmae, a young university student in a floaty blue hijab that frames her lively face and calls attention to her eyes, who volunteers at the center and studies to be a lawyer, pleats the stiff, white damask across my brow, then twists and wraps the cloth once more around my head until all my hair, my neck, and shoulders are covered.
 Someone in our group takes a picture.
 I look like a novice in a wimple.
 It’s not uncomfortable.
 Without the softening lines of hair at the temples, along the cheeks, my features seem somehow magnified.
 I feel more exposed in the scarf than I do in my more familiar veil of hair.
 Later, in photographs, my look is startled and awkward, as if I have been caught out in something wrong.

-When we returned to Kathmandu after trekking in the Himalayas, my mother, my sister and I went to a spa for a steam and a massage.
+When we returned to Kathmandu after trekking in the Himalayas, my mother, my sister and I saw an ad for a massage chair for therapists, we all looked at each other and next thing we knew, we were off to a spa for a steam and a massage.
 Water in the Himalayas is precious.
 You see it often enough, but it is usually tumbling through a gorge thousands of feet below you while you bravely cross a narrow swinging bridge of slats and rope hoping that a yak doesn’t begin to cross towards you from the other side.
 When you asked for water in the tea house perched on the side of a mountain where you stopped for the night you knew that some little boy or girl with bare feet had walked those thousands of feet and carried the water back on his or her head.
 All this is to say we really needed a good cleansing.
 At the spa in Kathmandu, we paid something like fifteen dollars to lie naked on a table in a square room.
 Three women attended to each body, one on each side and one at the head.
 Our muscles were pummeled and stretched, the skin on our faces was cleansed, the women used their fingernails to dig out blackheads and other dirt beneath the skin.
 There were no towels or drapes.
 The room was filled with their conversation as they worked over us.
 The back wall of the massage room opened into a garden where old men sat in the sun smoking.
 We could smell the musk of their tobacco and hear the buzz of their voices, separated only by the screen, a kind of gauzy scrim that shielded us from view, but let in air and light.

 I remember, too, in Kathmandu, walking home from the bead market where men sit in softly canopied tents of gauze surrounded by strings of glass beads reflecting every color in the spectrum.
 The light in the sky is lowering and I am hurrying to meet my family.
 All around me people are returning home for the evening, crossing beneath low doorways into open courtyards surrounded by apartments.
 I catch glimpses of children playing, of women setting out supper, or taking in laundry, but because I am tall they are only brief images.
 The narrow doorways are a kind of veil, sheltering the families inside from my outsider’s gaze.
 To see more I would have to stop and bend down and look in with intent, as though fitting my eye to a doll’s house that turns out to have real people.
 I can hear people laughing and calling to one another in a language I don’t understand.
 I am separate; almost ghostlike in my not belonging, as though the boundary of my skin no longer distinguishes what is me from the night air around me.
 The ancient buildings, the dusty street, even the small parcel of beads in my hand have more substance than I. A young girl hurries toward me in the half light.
 She looks up and at first appears startled.
 I am a tall, very white, stranger.
 Then she smiles and reaches out to touch my arm — just a quick brush of the hand .
 She laughs, once, as if delighted and runs on.
 I, too, continue on, but feel the contours of my skin restored as though her light touch has recalled me into being.
 There are no photographs of these moments.